ByteOtter/journey/content/posts/series/linux-intro/03_software/index.md

 - **Isolation**: Flatpaks run in **isolation from the system** in a *sandbox environment*.
 This can prevent buggy software from impacting your system and increases your system's security as a whole.

-- **Included dependencies**: Unlike installing software via you distribution's package manager, Flatpaks come **bundled with most dependencies.** Therefore reducing the need to install additional packages because of one piece of software.

-- **Self-updating**: Fltapak apps can self-update, meaning you do not need to worry about your software not working after a distribution update.
+- **Self-updating**: Flatpak apps can self-update, meaning you do not need to worry about your software not working after a distribution update.

 You can install and use Flatpaks via the Terminal, or by activating Flatpaks in **Discover**.